 To continue providing essential health services appointments, the frequency of patient visits had to be adjusted.
-Health workers have been directed to schedule appointments with a maximum of five people at a time, to give patients multi-month refills (to limit frequent trips to the facilities) and to provide phone counselling for patients who don’t require in-person treatment.
+Health workers have been directed to schedule appointments with a maximum of five people at a time, to give patients multi-month refills (to limit frequent trips to the facilities), and to provide phone counseling for patients who don’t require in-person treatment.

 A typical boda boda

 How has quarantine been implemented in your region?
 How does outbreak investigation and surveillance work?